IOGS-LEnsE-training/python-pyqt-gui/_sources/contents/pyqt6_basics.rst.txt

    window.show()
    sys.exit(app.exec())

-**Explanation:**
-`QVBoxLayout` stacks widgets vertically.
-This is useful for creating columns of buttons or text fields that resize gracefully.

 QGridLayout
 ~~~~~~~~~~~

 `QGridLayout` organizes widgets into a **table** with rows and columns.
 You can specify the exact position of each widget using coordinates `(row, column)`.
+This layout is especially useful for forms, control panels, or calculator interfaces.

 Example: